fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v8.11.528, 08 May 2025):**\
+-Added WebAuthN APIs (Windows Hello and other new security tokens; webauthn.h 100%)\
+-IWICImageEncoder methods now use proper ID2D1Image type.
+(This is a breaking change against typelibs, but the next version of oleexp will use it too)\
+-PROPVARIANT now uses more convenient 2x/4x Long, renamed pVar/pVar2/etc to harmonize with oleexp (unnamed in SDK)\
+-(Bug fix) WICImageParameters improperly substituted Long for D2D1_PIXEL_FORMAT (now used).

 **Update (v8.11.526, 05 May 2025):**\
 -Added Direct3D 10.
 Was weird having 9, 11, and 12 but not 10.\